mapitman/pi-ticker/README.md

 This service requires an MQTT server like [Mosquitto](http://mosquitto.org/).
 You can run it on the Raspberry Pi itself or on another computer you have on your network.

+Be sure to enable SPI in `raspi-config` on the Raspberry PI.

 ![Demo](demo.gif)